dvdb97/dynflows/README.md

 # dynflows
 A Python implementation of various algorithms for network flows over time.
-The algorithms implemented by this library are
+This includes
 - the Ford-Fulkerson algorithm for maximum flows over time,
 - the algorithm for lex-max flows over time by Hoppe and Tardos,
 - Orlin's algorithm for submodular function minimization,